Piilu/nodewebapp/README.md

 <strong>Bugs:</strong>
 - if connection is lost while user is connected to room, then activity status would not change.
-- If there are two different rooms named same by same user than it's a big big problem (have to make room id's)
+- If there are two different rooms named same by same user than it's a big big problem
 - if refresh too fast it doubles user (videoplayer html) but it fixes itself
 - Server throws error when username folder already exist
 - When accpeting friend request it doubles some posts friends posts.
 (Fixed by refreshing the page) (Temporary fixed by forceing browser to refresh)